ndhuanhuan/ML_MODELS_REVIEW/GAN/semi-supervised GAN/readme.md

 - learning to classify real examples to their correct classes

 These dual objectives correspond to two kinds of losses: the supervised loss and the unsupervised loss.

+## Training objective
+In contrast, in a SGAN, we care primarily about the Discriminator.
+The goal of the training process is to make this network into a semi-supervised classifier whose accuracy is as close as possible to a fully supervised classifier (one that has labels available for each example in the training dataset), while using only a small fraction of the labels.
+The Generator’s goal is to aid this process by serving as a source of additional information (the fake data it produces) that helps the Generator learn the relevant patterns in the data, enhancing its classification accuracy.
+At the end of the training, the Generator gets discarded, and we use the trained Discriminator as a classifier.